masrul/Inception/README.md

 + **file** = Coordinate file of molecule [gro, pdb, xyz, and mol].
 + **location** = Where to pin the center-of-mass.

-User can pinned the center-of-mass of molecule into the certain location.
+User can pin the center-of-mass of molecule into the certain location.
 Here is an example of pinning a macromolecule into the center of a box.

 ```toml